SAP-samples/byd-api-samples/README.md

 	- *Manage Production Lots*
 3. Work center view *Application and User Management - Communication Arrangements*: Create a communication arrangement using the communication scenario and communication system and enter the credentials

+Deactivate approval for service confirmations:
+Open the ByD work center *Business Configuration* and deactivate the scoping question *Service* > *Service and Repair* > *Service Confirmation* > *Do you want to use an approval process for service confirmations?*.

 Configure bank statement processing:
 The bank statements created by this scenario are automatically allocated if you apply the following business configuration in your ByD system:
 1. Fine-Tuning activity *Automatically Generated Bank Statements* > *Assign import formats for bank statements*: